folio-org/eureka-setup/eureka-cli/README.md

 ### Other commands

-The CLI also contains other usual commands to aid with developer productivity.
+The CLI also contains other useful commands to aid with developer productivity.
 The most important ones that can be used independently are outlined below:

 - Lists deployed system containers